emadroshandel/NDEF_MFRC522_I2C/README.md

     MifareUltralight writer = MifareUltralight(mfrc522);
     bool success = writer.write(message);

 Clean a tag.
 Cleaning resets a tag back to a factory-like state.
-For Mifare Classic, tag is zeroed and reformatted as Mifare Classic (non-NDEF).
 For Mifare Ultralight, the tag is zeroed and left empty.

     MifareUltralight writer = MifareUltralight(mfrc522);
     bool success = writer.clean();